Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 Control your composition and what attracts the viewer's attention with small "white lies," leaving out or slightly changing what interferes with your big plan.

 9 Tips for Creating Great Paintings From Reference Photos

 - Use multiple reference shots.
 Take many photos of your subject from different angles, varying distances, and pointing your focus to areas with different lighting.

 - When taking photos, take the time to sketch your subject and take notes of colors, value, and temperature

 - Crop the photo as needed, making the crop proportional to the size of your canvas.

 - Don’t forget to squint.
 If you don’t see it squinting, don’t paint it.
 This allows you to simplify and paint general to specific.
-Only at the very end, when it’s time to add details, you can paint some of the things you see only when not squinting.
+Only at the very end, when it’s time to add details, you can paint some of the details you only see when not squinting.
 Choose well.
 More details are usually on your focal point.

-- Use lower resolution photos.
+- For looser painting style, use lower resolution photos.
 Lower resolution will make impossible to see several details, allowing simplification of shapes and the need to paint only what is truly necessary to understand the subject.